nelson-barnett/SocialConnectedness/README.md

 Their installation procedure is identical.

 ## Running Code
-Running analysis consists of envoking this module along with the specific function you wish to run and any associated arguments.
+All analysis functions can be accessed by invoking `soccon_analysis` followed by the function call, as shown below.

 Almost all functions are split into "processing" and "aggregating" categories.
 Processing functions take raw data and synthesize it into a meaningful form for human analysis.